Famous/famous-angular/README.md

 * Install bower `npm install bower`

 ####Inside of your app:
-* Run `bower install famous-angular` (may not yet be added to the Bower repo; if not, add `"famous-angular": "git@github.com:Famous/famous-angular.git"` to your bower.json)
+* Run `bower install famous-angular` (may not yet be added to the Bower repo; if not, add `"famous-angular": "git@github.com:Famous/famous-angular.git"` to your bower.json first)
-* Add the `famous.angular` module to your Angular module list (e.g. in your main app.js file: `angular.module('yourMainModule',['famous.angular', 'ui.router', 'ngAnimate'])`)
+* Add the `famous.angular` module to your Angular module list (e.g. in a main app.js file: `angular.module('yourMainModule',['famous.angular', 'ui.router', 'ngAnimate'])`)
 * Add the `famous-angular.css` dependency to your index.html (alternatively, handle container sizing+positioning+styling yourself if you know what you're doing)
 * And add an `<fa-app><fa-surface>Hello world</fa-surface></fa-app>` in one of your templates.
 You should be good to go.